nathanlschneider/ansi-color/README.md

 # micro-ansi
 Easily use 4 bit ANSI colors in your HTML or terminal

 ## Why
 Well, because I can.
-And as lovely as Chalk is, it's a bit over-engineered for use with Next.js and gives me more build errors than it was worth.
+And as lovely as Chalk is, it's a bit over-engineered for use with Next.js and gives me more errors than it was worth.

 <ul>
  <li>Use with TypeScript or JavaScript.</li>
  <li>NextJS safe.</li>
  <li>Super simple.
-It's literally micro sized!
-Only 1.33kb</li>
+It's literally tiny.
+1.33kb</li>
 </ul>

 ## Installation